Rubik's Cube group: Group structure

+G is non-abelian (that is, not all cube moves commute with each other) since, for example, $FR$ is not the same as $RF$.
+The center of G consists of only two elements: the identity (i.e. the solved state), and the superflip.

 Subgroups

 We consider two subgroups of G: First the subgroup Co of cube orientations, the moves that leave the position of every block fixed, but can change the orientations of blocks.
 This group is a normal subgroup of G. It can be represented as the normal closure of some moves that flip a few edges or twist a few corners.
 For example, it is the normal closure of the following two moves: